iMiebaka/ProjectRaven/README.md

 <a href="https://linode.com" target="_b" rel="noopener noreferrer">Linode</a>
 This kind of vps provide more flexibility especially for services like Redis, and Stripe Webhook.
 <br>
-<strong>NB:</strong> Before deploying this projects to production, ensure you comment the EMAIL_BACKEND for development and uncomment the EMAIL_BACKEND for deployment.
+<strong>NB:</strong> Before deploying this project to production, ensure you comment the EMAIL_BACKEND for development and uncomment the EMAIL_BACKEND for deployment.
 This will enable use the smtp instead of displaying emails on the console.